 The FCPA added the books and records and internal control requirements to the Exchange Act, Sections 13(b)(2)(A) and (B), respectively.
 Section 13(b)(2)(A) requires issuers to "make and keep books, records, and accounts, which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the issuer."
 Section 13(b)(B) imposes an obligation on issuers to design and maintain "a system of internal accounting controls sufficient to provide reasonable assurances that (i) transactions are executed in accordance with management's general or specific authorizations; (ii) transactions are recorded as necessary (I) to permit preparation of [GAAP compliant financial statements] and to (II) to maintain accountability for assets; (iii) access to assets is permitted only in accordance with management's general or specific authorization; and (iv) the recorded accountability for assets is compared with the existing assets at reasonable intervals and appropriate action is taken with respect to any differences."
-The accounting provisions do not detail how an issuer should maintain its books and records or structure its internal controls, leaving financial and compliance management with discretion to create systems that "reasonably meet[] the statute's specified objectives."15
+The accounting provisions do not detail how an issuer should maintain its books and records or structure its internal controls, leaving financial and compliance management with discretion to create systems that "reasonably meet[] the statute's specified objectives."
+The accounting provisions do not detail how an interval and compliance management with discretion to create systems that "reasonably meet[] the statute's specified objectives."

-An individual or entity can be prosecuted criminally for violating the accounting provisions.16 The DOJ thus far appears to have exercised prosecutorial discretion when considering criminal charges for stand-alone violations of the books and records and/or internal accounting controls provisions.
-As discussed below, the SEC has pursued civil actions against entities for inaccurately recording illicit payments on their financial statements, even when the jurisdictional basis for a bribery charge is not present.17 An illicit payment that is immaterial to an issuer's financial statements can also form the predicate basis for civil charges under Sections 13(b)(2)(A) and (B).18
+An individual or entity can be prosecuted criminally for violating the accounting provisions.
+The DOJ thus far appears to have exercised prosecutorial discretion when considering criminal charges for stand-alone violations of the books and records and/or internal accounting controls provisions.
+As discussed below, the SEC has pursued civil actions against entities for inaccurately recording illicit payments on their financial statements, even when the jurisdictional basis for a bribery charge is not present.
+An illicit payment that is immaterial to an issuer's financial statements can also form the predicate basis for civil charges under Sections 13(b)(2)(A) and (B).